Choose from 100s of elite activity and accommodation options.

 And with a myriad of party districts full of a dizzying array of great pubs, bars and clubs it really is hard to beat in terms of variety.
 Daytimes aren’t too shabby either with some amazing activities for you to enjoy, white water rafting, a specialist go karting venue unlike any other and one of the best multi-activity sites in the UK.

 It's a city frequented by the rich and famous as well as having more than its fair share of Lancastrian lovelies to enrich its many wonderful beauty spots.
 Want to sit in the sun with an ice cool beer watching the girls go by?
 A stadium tour of one of the most celebrated grounds in the footballing world?
 Catch an upcoming band or the next big comedy legend?
 Or are you simply looking for top draw activities, great nights out and more pies than a Greggs’ staff outing?
-If any of the above ring true for your Manchester stag do awaits...
+Manchester stag do...
+We’re mad for it!